Step 6 of 7 for Onboarding Amazon Sales Channel

 Price rules are initially defined during onboarding, but can be modified at any time after your store setup is complete.
 You can access the price rules for a store during setup in the Amazon Stores tab in Amazon Sales Channel Home.
-Tap the store's name in the store list to display the store's onboarding progress.
-Tap Pricing Rules in the progress bar.
+Click the store’s name in the store list to display the store’s onboarding progress.
+Click Pricing Rules in the progress bar.

 There are two types of pricing rules:

 You can add pricing rules for your Amazon listings.
 Price rules can be used to automatically adjust your listing prices, based on a set of defined conditions.
 Price rules are triggered and calculate your adjusted price before your product is listed on Amazon.

 The price source for your Amazon listings is defined in the Magento Price Source field in your Listing Price settings.
 Any adjustment calculations defined in the pricing rule use price source as the starting value.

 Amazon Sales Channel gives you the ability to set pricing rules, these pricing rules allow you to set your Amazon Listing price different than your Price Source.
 Additionally, you can stack multiple rules that will work together to adjust your price.